rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 Learning happens whenever our expectations don't match our experience.
 So, if our Q-value for Arm 1 is 0.5 (suggesting a 50% chance of reward) and yet we notice that we are receiving reward more than 50% of the time, then we should increase our Q-value until it matches reality.

 Practically, all we need to do is increase the Q-value every time we receive a reward and decrease the Q-value every time we don't receive a reward.
 By doing this we will eventually approximate the correct reward rate (but see below).
 We calculate the **prediction error** as the **difference between our Q-value and the actual reward outcome**.
-In our example our reward outcome will either 0 or 1 depending on the lever pull.
+In our example our reward outcome will either be 0 or 1 depending on the lever pull.

 >Say our Q-value is equal to $10.
 We expect a $10 reward on the next trial.
 After pulling the lever, we get a $25 reward.
 This reward is $15 greater than our expectation, so our prediction error is +$15.
 >